Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Conclusions

-As expected, both methods worsen their performance with increasing frequencies, i.e. with the increase of the relative importance of the contaminants (mainly due to the Galactic thermal emission in our set of simulations).
-Moreover, they also get worse with a smaller galactic cut because, as expected, the Galactic contamination is higher.
+As expected, the two methods worsen their performance with increasing frequencies, that is with the increase in the relative importance of the contaminants (mainly due to the Galactic thermal emission in our set of simulations).
+Moreover, they also get worse with a smaller galactic cut because the Galactic contamination is higher.

-As a reference, we also indicate the flux density limit at 90\% completeness for the PCCS2, which is in fair agreement with our results.
-However it should be kept in mind that the PCCS2 is built imposing an overall 80\% of reliability and by using tailored sky mask to better avoid Galactic contamination and preserving as much sky coverage as possible.

-Finally, as a limit of PoSeIDoN, it must be said that the flux density estimation of the FCN method is not optimal, at least with respect to the MHW2: the network behaviour in flux density estimation is to give lower flux densities with respect to the true ones.
-We notice a trend to assign lower flux densities to less reliable sources.
-So, our advice when building a catalogue (which is beyond the scope of this work) is to first blindly detect sources in a map with PoSeIDoN and then estimate the flux density of the retrieved sources by non-blindly applying some flux density estimation methods (e.g. non-blind MHW2) in the obtained PoSeIDoN positions.
+As a limit of PoSeIDoN, it must be said that the flux density estimation of the FCN method is not optimal, at least with respect to the MHW2; the network behaviour in flux density estimation is to give lower flux densities with respect to the true ones.
+We find a trend to assign lower flux densities to less reliable sources.
+So, our advice when building a catalogue (which is beyond the scope of this work) is to first blindly detect sources in a map with PoSeIDoN and then to estimate the flux density of the retrieved sources by non-blindly applying some flux density estimation methods (e.g. non-blind MHW2) in the obtained PoSeIDoN positions.
+The comparison between the recovered photometry of the two methods can also be used to get a rough estimation of the reliability of the individual PSs.
 A future development of the current work would be to train a second neural network to derive accurate flux density estimations in known PS positions.

+During the analyses, we also indicated the flux density limit at 90\% completeness for the PCCS2, which is in fair agreement with our results.
+We applied PoSeIDoN (without any additional training) to the positions of the 2135 PCCS2 listed sources at 217 GHz.
+The results show that the intensities from PoSeIDoN are $\sim20$\% fainter than the PCCS2 flux densities above 500 mJy mainly due to the difference between the real instrumental beam and the Gaussian one used in the training simulations.
+The discrepancy in the photometry increases at fainter flux densities, which is an indication that PoSeIDoN is less confident in their PS nature.
+Most of these fainter sources are flagged as EXT\_VAL=0, which means that they are sources only detected at 217GHz in the PCCS2 version and therefore potentially spurious.
+Therefore, we can confirm the PCCS2 warning that the flagged sources are likely to be spurious.